 The output map is an indirect addressing reference table.
-It translates bit position in the output shift register (valid range: from zero to the value in shift-limit register OE, which has a maximum of 83) to bit function.
-Any output shift-register bit position may be set to any grid character segment, DP segment, annunciator segment, or cursor segment.
+It translates bit position in the output shift register (valid range: from zero to the value in shift-limit register 0x0E) to bit function.
+Any output shift-register bit position may be set to any grid, 5 x 7 matrix segment, DP segment, annunciator segment, or cursor segment.

-The power-up default pattern for output map RAM maps a 40-digit, two-digits-per-grid display with DPs and cursors (Table 32).
+The power-up default pattern for output map RAM maps a 40-digit, two-digits-per-grid display with DPs and cursors (Table 30).

-If the user selects an unused map RAM entry (88-127) for an output shift-register position, then the corresponding output bit is always low (segment or grid OFF).
+If the user selects an unused map RAM entry (126 or 127) for an output shift-register position, then the corresponding output bit is always low (segment or grid OFF).